secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/req-overview.md

 If you are helping a Recruiter source for an open REQ please verify the prospects you find are best qualified *before* reaching out to them.
 Share added prospects in bulk with the Recruiter vs. sending multiple one-off pings to the Recruiter.
 This can be done by  sending the Recruiter a Greenhouse link to the candidate pool using filters (applied on DATE, source NAME, role title).

 - The Recruiter has a *7 day SLA* to review the prospects you share
-  - If the prospect is not qualified, the Recruiter will select the option to “stop considering as a prospect”
+  - If the prospect is not qualified, the Recruiter will select the option to "stop considering as a prospect"
   - If the prospect is qualified the Recruiter will ask you to engage the prospect
-    - If the prospect responds and is NOT interested, select the option to “stop considering as a prospect” in Greenhouse
+    - If the prospect responds and is NOT interested, select the option to "stop considering as a prospect" in Greenhouse
     - If the prospect does not respond before the REQ is filled, the Recruiter should reject all prospects in bulk and select the option to not send an email.
-    - If the prospect responds with interest, the person who found them will select the option to “convert to candidate” in Greenhouse and will work to schedule a screen between the candidate and the Recruiter.
+    - If the prospect responds with interest, the person who found them will select the option to "convert to candidate" in Greenhouse and will work to schedule a screen between the candidate and the Recruiter.

 #### **Use Greenhouse to track prospects**

 - Use the [Follow](https://support.greenhouse.io/hc/en-us/articles/203800369-Follow-Email-Notifications-About-Candidate-or-Prospect) button to get timely updates on the candidate's status.
 - [Follow-up Reminders](https://support.greenhouse.io/hc/en-us/articles/360017456592-Follow-up-Reminders) to resend the assessment, availability or for any other important updates.
-- [Tags](https://support.greenhouse.io/hc/en-us/articles/360027904392-Assign-Candidate-Tag-): The most common tags used are “Location sourcing” and “diversity sourcing”.
+- [Tags](https://support.greenhouse.io/hc/en-us/articles/360027904392-Assign-Candidate-Tag-): The most common tags used are "Location sourcing" and "diversity sourcing".
 You can also create your [auto tags](https://support.greenhouse.io/hc/en-us/articles/360000060551)
 - [Greenhouse Candidates Filter](https://support.greenhouse.io/hc/en-us/articles/360004175751-Best-Practices-Sourcing-Strategies): Similar to LinkedIn, Greenhouse has filters to track your pipeline.
 Under the candidates section, you can check any team members and your candidates tagged under a specific job, interview stage, location and so on.
 The most commonly used are Source, Profile details, Jobs and Location.
 Example - [Filter Candidates by Custom Job Fields](https://support.greenhouse.io/hc/en-us/articles/360003493951-Filter-Candidates-by-Custom-Job-Fields)

-For more information about Greenhouse and it’s tips & tricks, please refer to this [document](https://docs.google.com/document/d/1BbO5v_IJEq4QR9KpI7T3fSCwdCapVOZCyNgEk6MYO0s/edit)
+For more information about Greenhouse and it's tips & tricks, please refer to this [document](https://docs.google.com/document/d/1BbO5v_IJEq4QR9KpI7T3fSCwdCapVOZCyNgEk6MYO0s/edit)

 ### **Step 5: Interview Stages**

-- When the prospect responds with interest and we have a matching requisition, select the option to “convert to candidate” in Greenhouse.
+- When the prospect responds with interest and we have a matching requisition, select the option to "convert to candidate" in Greenhouse.

 #### EEOC Questionnaire